boleroemoji/boleroemoji/README.md

 # 📖 About Me

-I'm a Data Analyst with project Management Experience.
+I'm a Data Analyst with project management experience.
 MSc.
 In Data Science and it's Applications graduate at the University of Essex with a passion for numbers, gaming, music, sports and sustainability.